OpenCTI-Platform/opencti/opencti-documentation/website/versioned_docs/version-1.1.0/installation/docker.md

 - OPENCTI_TOKEN=ChangeMe
 ```

-As OpenCTI has a dependency to ElasticSearch, you have to set the `vm.max_map_count` before running the containers, as mentionned in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).
+As OpenCTI has a dependency to ElasticSearch, you have to set the `vm.max_map_count` before running the containers, as mentioned in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

 ```bash
 $ sysctl -w vm.max_map_count=262144